 Recycling programs can melt plastic cartons alongside other plastic containers and turn them into new products.

 We can obtain diverse new products from recycled milk and juice cartons.
 During the process of recycling, facilities separate the aluminum and plastic components from the fiber.
 They can then send the fiber to a paper mill.
-Some of the products they obtain from recycling include:
+Some of the products they obtain from recycled materials include:

 Tap into your inner creative self and engage in craft projects to meet different household purposes.
 Here are new products you can make using empty milk and juice cartons: